How to send emails with Keystone

 Go check your inbox!
 Congratulations, you just sent your first email

-with keystone-email
+with keystone-email!

 Inserting locals